zenozeng/php-eldoc/README.md

 Usage
 =========

-Use https://github.com/dimitri/el-get for an easy install, or put the css-eldoc somewhere in your load-path.
+Use https://github.com/dimitri/el-get for an easy install, or put the php-eldoc somewhere in your load-path.